-When you run the notebook web application on your computer, notebook documents are just files on your local filesystem with a ".ipynb" extension.
+When you run the notebook web application on your computer, notebook documents are just files on your local filesystem with a .ipynb extension.
 This allows you to use familiar workflows for organizing your notebooks into folders and sharing them with others.

 Notebooks consist of a linear sequence of cells.
-There are four basic cell types:
+There are three basic cell types:

-- Code cells: Input and output of live code that is run in the kernel - Markdown cells: Narrative text with embedded LaTeX equations - Heading cells: 6 levels of hierarchical organization and formatting

-• Raw cells: Unformatted text that is included, without modification, when notebooks are converted to different formats using nbconvert
+- Code cells: Input and output of live code that is run in the kernel - Markdown cells: Narrative text with embedded LaTeX equations - Raw cells: Unformatted text that is included, without modification, when notebooks are converted to different formats using nbconvert

-Internally, notebook documents are 'JSON data with binary values 'base64 encoded.
+Internally, notebook documents are JSON data with binary values base64 encoded.
 This allows them to be read and manipulated programmatically by any programming language.
 Because JSON is a text format, notebook documents are version control friendly.